waigo/waigo/README.md

 By default session data is stored in the session cookie itself.
 There are other session storage plugins available for use, for example:

-* [waigo-mongo](https://github.com/waigo/mongo) - Store session data in Mongo.
+* [waigo-mongo](https://www.npmjs.org/package/waigo-response-time) - Store session data in Mongo.

 # Views and Output formats

-As mentioned earlier on Waigo supports more than one response output format (e.g. HTML, JSON, etc) in order to make it easy to re-use your backend controllers for serving different types of front-ends.

-Having different output formats makes it easy to re-use your route handlers (i.e. controllers) for dfferent types of front-ends.
-For example, you may wish to build a single-page web app or a mobile app which interacts with your back-end in a similar fashion to your normal web interface.
-Being able to re-use your controllers to output JSON makes life a easier in such cases.
+Nowadays most web apps often have single-page web versions and/or mobile apps which need to use a REST API or the equivalent to communicate with the back-end.
+Waigo supports more than one [output format](#views-and-output-formats), allowing you to serve both plain-old web browser and API clients using the same controller.

 The default output formats configuration is as follows: